EventStore/EventStore/docs/server/configuration/security.md

 <Badge type="info" vertical="middle" text="License Required"/>

-The LDAP Authentication plugin enables EventStoreDB to use LDAP-based directory services for authentication.
+The LDAP Authentication feature enables EventStoreDB to use LDAP-based directory services for authentication.

-### Configuration steps
+### Configuration

-You require a [license key](../quick-start/installation.md#license-keys) to use this plugin.
+You require a [license key](../quick-start/installation.md#license-keys) to use this feature.

-To set up EventStoreDB with LDAP authentication, follow these steps on the [database node's configuration file](../configuration/README.md).
-Remember to stop the service before making changes, and then start it.
+Refer to the [configuration guide](../configuration/README.md) for configuration mechanisms other than YAML.

 1. Change the authentication type to `ldaps`.
 2. Add a section named `LdapsAuth` for LDAP-specific settings.